 - A blockchain of commit hashes.

-- A permissionless network with proof-of-stake8 membership.
+- A permissionless network initially running on proof-of-work8.

 - A treasury system as seen in Dash,9 to fund open-source work on the network, including oscoin’s own roadmap.